owncloud/docs/docs/build-the-docs.md

 **IMPORTANT**

-Though components get sourced locally when running `npm antora-dev-xxx`, some content will still get pulled from external sources when defined in a page.
+Though components get sourced locally when running `npm run antora-dev-xxx`, some content will still get pulled from external sources when defined in a page.
 This means that, for development, you still must have an internet connection, like when doing normal builds.
 If an internet connection is not present, errors will be thrown and the build stops.

 ## Using Search in Production or Development